Manisssha/scale-to-cloud-project/ReadMe.txt

 ------------------------------------------------------------
 1. Project Overview
 ------------------------------------------------------------
 This project demonstrates a cloud bursting solution where a local virtual machine (VM) is monitored for CPU usage.
 When CPU usage exceeds a defined threshold, a new VM is automatically created in Google Cloud Platform (GCP).
-When the load decreases, the cloud VM is deleted to optimize resource usage and cost.

 ------------------------------------------------------------
 2. Technologies Used